Horses, Horizons & the Spirit of Naadam

 Dinner and overnight in hotel.

-Airport transfer for your flight to Murun.
-Drive approx 120km (74mi) to Khatgal, the gateway to Khovsgol National Park.
-Lake Khovsgol is 100 miles long and the deepest in Central Asia.
-The lake holds 2% of the world’s fresh water.
+Non-riding dayToday you will head to a regional airport for your internal flight to Murun.
+The view on the descent is quite something.
+From Murun, you will be driven approx 120km (74mi) to Khatgal, the gateway to Khovsgol National Park.
+Lake Khovsgol is 100 miles long and the deepest lake in Central Asia, holding a whopping 2% of the world’s fresh water.

 Overnight at a ger camp on Lake Khovsgol, with a hot shower available.